tlstommy/skydrive/README.md

 **Features:**
 - **Web UI**: A built-in interface to control SkyDrive and manage your data over the network.
-- **Drive Reusability**: Instead of having to buy a new external hard drive, pop in any M.2 storage mediums, saving both money and the planet.
+- **Drive Reusability**: Instead of buying a new external hard drive, pop in any M.2 storage mediums, saving both money and the planet.
 - **SMB support**: Allows for the device to function as a miniature Network attached storage device on a network
 - **Secure**: Data on the device is secured by a user-defined password
 - **Open Source**: SkyDrive is under an open-source license, so modify it as you see fit!